 \subsection{Sparse visual SLAM}

 The history of feature-based SLAM or sparse visual SLAM began with the history of visual SLAM.
 One of the first successful approaches which solved the problem of simultaneous localization and mapping is a method presented by Davison et al. \cite{Davison2007}.
-In this work the MonoSLAM algorithm had been introduced.
+In this work, the MonoSLAM algorithm had been introduced.
 It was able to find the camera position from the input images.
 The authors managed to speed up the solution of the SfM (Structure from Motion) problem by using methods based on probabilistic filters.
-The algorithm can obtain the position of point landmarks and the trajectory of the camera in real-time.
+The algorithm can obtain the position of point landmarks and the trajectory of the camera in real time.

-There are several disadvantages of MonoSLAM method.
-The first problem is filtering approach which badly scales.
-The other disadvantage of MonoSLAM algorithm was a necessity to update the trajectory and the feature positions sequentially in the same thread.
-To solve this problem, the Klein et al. \cite{Klein2007} proposed the PTAM (Parallel Tracking and Mapping) algorithm which achieves real-time performance on an algorithm that executes full batch updates.
+There are several disadvantages of the MonoSLAM method.
+The first problem is the filtering approach which badly scales.
+The other disadvantage of the MonoSLAM algorithm was the necessity to update the trajectory and the feature positions sequentially in the same thread.
+To solve this problem, Klein et al. \cite{Klein2007} proposed the PTAM (Parallel Tracking and Mapping) algorithm which achieves real-time performance on an algorithm that executes full batch updates.
 Additionally, authors of the work \cite{Strasdat2010} showed that the solutions based on bundle adjustment \cite {Klein2007} are superior to filter-based ones.

-The key contribution in the field of solving the problem of visual SLAM was made by ORB-SLAM algorithm which was described in this article \cite{orb}.
+The key contribution in the field of solving the problem of visual SLAM was made by the ORB-SLAM algorithm which was described in this article \cite{orb}.
 The authors of the paper integrated all previous methods together in the same frame and combined the key elements of visual SLAM methods: Bags of Binary Words \cite{GalvezLopez2012} visual terrain recognition algorithm, ORB \cite{Rublee2011} algorithm for quick detection and description of key points and g2o \cite{Kummerle2011} optimizer.
 Figure \ref{fig:orb_slam} shows general scheme of the method.
-There are also other backend optimizers which researchers highly used.
+There are also other backend optimizers that researchers highly used.
 For example, GTSAM \cite{GTSAM} and Ceres \cite{ceressolver}.
 However, this article focuses more on different frontend parts of SLAM systems.